-- transmitter #1 will recall memory profile position #1. - transmitter #2 will recall memory profile position #2. - If a third or fourth transmitter is added, it will not recall a memory position.
+- transmitter #1 will recall memory feature position one. - transmitter #2 will recall memory feature position two.

+• If a third or fourth transmitter is added, it will not recall a memory position.

 Memory seat positions can be changed at any time.
 Transmitter #1 will always move the memory features to position #1.